webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 The `ChunksWebpackPlugin` creates HTML files with entry points and chunks relations to serve your webpack bundles.
 It is suitable with multiple page application that contains multiple entry points.

-Since Webpack 4, SplitChunksPlugin offer the possibility to optimizes all chunks.
+Since webpack 4, `SplitChunksPlugin` offers the possibility to optimizes all chunks.
 It can be particularly powerful, because it means that chunks can be shared even between async and non-async chunks.
-See the webpack documentation for [`splitChunks.chunks`](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks).
+See the webpack documentation for [`splitChunks.chunks`](/plugins/split-chunks-plugin/#splitchunkschunks) for details.

 This option automatically generate new chunks associated with an entry point.
 For example, entry points `a.js` and `b.js` share common codes with the file `vendors~a~b.js`.